hasibulhimu49/full-stack-assignment-2-git/learnings.md

    -Description: Forking creates a personal copy of another user's repository.
 It lets you experiment with changes without affecting the original project.
 This is essential for contributing to open-source projects.

 7.Issues and Bug Tracking:
-   **Description**: GitHub Issues track bugs, enhancements, tasks, and questions.
+   Description: GitHub Issues track bugs, enhancements, tasks, and questions.
 They help organize and prioritize work and facilitate discussions among contributors.